 After Dr. Murrell completed his ophthalmology residency, he trained at a prestigious oculoplastic fellowship with Robert Wilkins, M.D. at the University of Texas.
 Dr. Wilkins wrote the landmark chapter on Blepharoplasty in the textbook “Oculoplastics.”
 One can consider this textbook a cornerstone of Oculoplastic knowledge.
 Since learning from the best, Dr. Murrell has performed thousands of Eyelid surgeries.
 His goals are to eliminate any medical issue in the eyelid and to provide aesthetically beautiful, natural-looking results with as minimal treatment as possible.
 He wants his patients to walk away looking and feeling more confident, more youthful, and more like themselves.

 Am I a Candidate for a Blepharoplasty?

-Cosmetic eyelid surgery, blepharoplasty, is one of the few cosmetic procedures that is equally popular with both women and men.
+Cosmetic eyelid surgery, blepharoplasty, is one of the few cosmetic procedures that is popular with both women and men.
 Why?
 Aging eyes don’t play favorites by gender.
 In fact, over the last decade, more and more men are having the procedure to compete with younger counterparts at the office.

-A potential eyelid surgery patient with Dr. Murrell will have sagging skin and fat pockets on their eyelids, making the person appear older.
-Basically, anyone over the age of 40 is a great candidate for blepharoplasty.
-The only exceptions are those with eye conditions such as glaucoma, dry eye, or a detached retina.
+A potential blepharoplasty patient with Dr. Murrell will have sagging skin and fat pockets on their eyelids, making the person appear older.
+Basically, anyone approaching middle age is a possible candidate for blepharoplasty.
+There are a few eye conditions that need to be under control prior to blepharoplasty such as dry eyes.
 These conditions would interfere with blepharoplasty.

 In some cases, sagging eyelids are interfering with the patient’s vision.
 In these situations, we perform functional blepharoplasty to actually improve vision, particularly peripheral vision.
 Functional blepharoplasty is often covered by insurance.

 Reasons For Blepharoplasty